logpai/Drain3/README.md

 - **Streaming**.
 Support feeding Drain with messages one-be-one.
 - **Masking**.
 Replace some message parts (e.g numbers, IPs, emails) with wildcards.
 This improves the accuracy of template mining.
 - **Packaging**.
 As a pip package.
 - **Memory efficiency**.
-Decrease the memory footprint of internal data structures and introduce cache to control max memory consumed.
+Decrease the memory footprint of internal data structures and introduce cache to control max memory consumed (thanks to @StanislawSwierc)

 #### Expected Input and Output